We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Although the stainless steel warms slowly, the conductive central metals in the pan will take the base’s heat, distribute it evenly, and raise the temperature of the topmost stainless layer without leaving hot spots.

-The biggest difference in the construction of C4 Copper and Copper Core cookware is the buffer of aluminum and steel surrounding the copper.
+The most significant difference in the construction of C4 Copper and Copper Core cookware is the buffer of aluminum and steel surrounding the copper.

 C4 Copper has two stainless steel layers, each with one copper layer working on it.
 Copper Core has two stainless steel layers, but three layers of highly conductive material bonded between them.

-Heat capacity is defined as the amount of energy it takes to achieve a change in temperature of one unit.
+Heat capacity is the amount of energy it takes to achieve a change in temperature of one unit.
 Some materials take longer—or rather, more energy—to warm up or cool down.

 If you’ve ever scorched your mouth on the insides of a molten mozzarella stick, then you’ve experienced how heat capacity varies by material first-hand.
 The breadcrumbs might dissipate their heat quickly and turn into a deceptively room-temperature crust, while the cheese inside is still retaining heat.